zws33/language-app/README.md

 The app uses docker for building and deployment.
 To run the app locally:
 - clone the repo
 - Install [Docker](https://docs.docker.com/get-docker/)
-- Run the following command: `docker-compose -f docker-compose.yaml up frontend --build -d`
+- Run the following command: `docker-compose -f docker-compose.yaml up -d`
 - Open `localhost:3000/` in the browser to test the UI
 - The API can be tested at `localhost:3001/`